Mission 05 · Stage 1

 Try it

-• Run and name each shape before it changes.
+• Press the green Run button — try to name each shape before it changes.

-• Patterns come from the arrays — not magic!
+• The shapes come from the saved lists at the top — not magic!

 Peek at code